timwaters/mapwarper/README_API.md

 |               | width		       | integer	     | 		            | the width of the unwarped map					          |   |
 |               | created_at	   | date, time, & time zone	| 		 | the date and time when the map was added to the system		|   |

-If the map is not found, the request will return the following response (when using format=json).
+If the map is not found, the request will return the following response (when using "format=json").

 | Status        | Response |
 | ------------- |----------|